Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Witching Hour.md

 This is a Universal monster movie backlot dream of a witch’s lair.
 Pentagrams and skulls fill the floor, and the walls are covered with paintings of Zenobia Bellairs at various stages of her life.

 The Witch’s corpse usually rests in her favorite rocking chair and in this chamber, her tomb, it may reanimate whenever she desires.
-If disturbed, she will mentally summon whatever [[minions]] she has and try to paralyze [[the hunters]] with her Hand of Glory.
+If disturbed, she will mentally summon [[whatever]] [[minions]] she has and try to paralyze [[the hunters]] with her [[Hand]] of Glory.
 It sits on the nearby desk, among candles that burn with pale green flames, a large mirror, scattered occult papers, a stuffed baboon and a shrunken head.
-She can light the Hand with a thought.
+She can light the [[Hand]] with a thought.

-She may mock her victims to confuse them and buy time to gain her Hand of Glory and for her [[minions]] to arrive.
-She always carries her Hand of Glory when she hunts during the witching hour.
+She may mock her victims to confuse them and buy time to gain her [[Hand]] of Glory and for her [[minions]] to arrive.
+She always carries her [[Hand]] of Glory when she hunts during the witching hour.

 # The Clock of Endor

 The enchanted clock is not difficult to destroy but the Witch will defend it frantically and summon any [[minions]] she may possess.

 It is a large grandfather clock with images of the Witch of Endor, the spectre of Samuel, and the doomed King Saul carved into the woodwork.
-The clock’s ticking and chimes are unnaturally loud: hunters listening closely may suffer from the delusion that they are actually hearing the sound of a human heart.
+The clock’s ticking and chimes are unnaturally [[loud]]: hunters listening closely may suffer from the delusion that they are actually hearing the sound of a human heart.
 The chimes are deep and majestic.
 However, when compared to the other eldritch items in the hidden room, it seems almost reassuringly normal.

 When the Witch manifests, the clock produces no noise at all, although it appears to function normally.